joyearnaud/hominem/content/posts/en/langchain-ollama.md

 ## Bringing the Model to Life

 ### Methods for testing and refining the trained model

 Once training is complete, it's essential to test and refine the model to ensure it meets the desired performance standards.
 This involves evaluating the model on a separate validation dataset and analyzing its ability to understand and generate text accurately.
 Techniques like cross-validation and confusion matrix analysis can provide insights into the model's strengths and weaknesses, guiding further refinements.

 ### Tips for troubleshooting common issues during the training and implementation phases

 During the training and implementation phases, it's common to encounter issues such as overfitting, underfitting, or slow convergence.
 To address these, developers can adjust hyperparameters, augment the training data, or modify the model architecture.
 Implementing early stopping, regularization techniques, and learning rate schedules can also enhance the model's learning process.
 Monitoring tools like TensorBoard can aid in visualizing the training progress and pinpointing bottlenecks.

-> [!NOTE] Note on performance
+**Note on performance**
 > Be aware that using LLM may consume significant resources.
 Therefore, choose the model and version based on your device's capabilities.
-Moreover, embedding can be computationally expensive due to the numerous parameters and calculations involved. *For small projects, I recommend using local embeddings from sources like **Ollama** or **HuggingFace***.
-However, if you have a massive amount of data, utilizing ***OpenAI** embeddings will be more efficient, faster, and won't strain your CPU/GPU*.
+Moreover, embedding can be computationally expensive due to the numerous parameters and calculations involved. *For small projects, I recommend using local embeddings from sources like **Ollama** or **HuggingFace**.
+However, if you have a massive amount of data, utilizing **OpenAI** embeddings will be more efficient, faster, and won't strain your CPU/GPU*.

-> [!NOTE] Note on effectiveness
+**Note on effectiveness**
 > It took me some time to choose between chunking tools.
 There are various choices available in lanchain text splitter library, such as the simple *CharacterTextSplitter* or more complex and specific ones like the *MarkdownTextSplitter*.
 For a comprehensive list and explanation, check out this article: [Chunking Strategies](https://www.pinecone.io/learn/chunking-strategies/).
 However, *it's crucial to focus on embedding, as it significantly improves the quality of the ingested data by LLMs*.
 Currently, I mostly use **OpenAI** and **HuggingFace** embeddings, but find **Ollama** a bit difficult to use.

-> [!NOTE] Note2 on effectiveness
+**Note2 on effectiveness**
 > [Chains](https://js.langchain.com/docs/modules/chains/document/)are a good way to improve the chunking, by summarizing, interpreting or classifying each document with a specific prompt before embedding it.
 This approach is particularly useful with heterogeneous dataset.

 ## Applications and Implications

-### Discussion of potential applications of locally trained language models
 The potential applications of locally trained language models are vast and varied.
 They range from enhancing customer service with chatbots that understand and respond to queries, to aiding in content creation by generating articles or scripts.
 In the educational sector, they can personalize learning by providing students with tailored feedback.
 In healthcare, they can interpret medical notes and assist in diagnosis.
 The decentralization aspect also allows for specialized training on niche datasets, leading to highly specialized models for unique industry needs.

-### Reflection on the broader implications of accessible AI tools for developers and researchers
 The broader implications of making AI tools like `LangchainJS` and `Ollama` accessible to developers and researchers are profound.
 It democratizes AI, enabling a wider community to innovate and experiment.
 This accessibility can accelerate the pace of AI advancements, leading to more diverse and creative applications.
 It also encourages ethical AI evelopment, as a broader base of developers can contribute to shaping the principles and practices guiding AI's evolution.

 ## Code

 ### Source

 Available on github on :

 ### Sample

 Quick exemple using an express base to train and query

 #### train.js

 ```js
 const { OpenAIEmbeddings } = require("langchain/embeddings/openai");
 const { OllamaEmbeddings } = require("langchain/embeddings/ollama");